-Harmor is one of the most versatile and feature rich soft synths existing today and in this tutorial I will show you how you can easily create rhythmic sequences in Harmor.
+Harmor is one of the most versatile and features rich soft synths existing today and in this tutorial, I will show you how you can easily create rhythmic sequences in Harmor.

 Here’s an audio example (dressed with drum loop):